 An April 5, 1891, illustrated article in the Boston Globe commented on the oriel window: “Glancing upward, as you approach No. 181, where reside Dr. and Mrs. F. G. Morrill, you catch sight of a great white bow window, hanging out from the second story.
 It is artistically wrought from some sort of stone, undoubtedly sandstone, which can be carved almost as easily as Vermont butter.
 Very pretty designs have been chiseled above the glass.
 Below vines creep and cling for dear life lest they lose their grip.
 Snow white curtains and little patches of red stuff laid on top of the window frames heighten the effect.”

-During the 1899-1900 winter season, 181 Beacon was the home of Edward Robinson and his wife, Elizabeth Hebard (Gould) Robinson.
+During the 1899-1900 winter season, the Morrills were traveling in Europe and 181 Beacon was the home of Edward Robinson and his wife, Elizabeth Hebard (Gould) Robinson.
 They previously had lived in an apartment at Haddon Hall at 282 Berkeley.
 Edward Robinson was an archaeologist, curator of classical antiquities for the Museum of Fine Arts, and a lecturer on antiquities at Harvard.
 In 1905 he became director of the MFA and later became director of the Metropolitan Museum of Art in New York City.
 By the 1900-1901 winter season, the Robinsons were living at 200 Beacon.

 During the 1900-1901 winter season, 181 Beacon was the home of author Winston Churchill and his wife, Mabel Harlakenden (Hall) Churchill.
-He was living there on December 17, 1900, when he met and dined with the English Winston Churchill, who was on a lecture tour of America.
+He was living there on December 17, 1900, when he met and dined with the English Winston Churchill, who was on a lecture tour of America and was staying at the Hotel Touraine (southeast corner of Boylston and Tremont).
 Winston and Mabel Churchill also maintained a home, Harlakenden House, near Cornish, New Hampshire.

 By the 1907-1908 winter season, 181 Beacon was the home of insurance broker Henry Rogers Dalton and his wife, Florence (Chapman) Russell.
 They previously had lived at 507 Beacon.